mongodb/leafygreen-ui/.changeset/sour-fans-tap.md

 '@leafygreen-ui/menu': patch
 ---

-Ensures that if `null` is passed as the value to the `href` prop, it will be treated as not exisisting
+Ensures that if `null` is passed as the value to the `href` prop, it will be treated as not existing